ishepard/pydriller/README.md

 # SOURCE CODE

-If you like to clone from source, you can do it like so:
+If you like to clone from source, you can do it with very simple steps.

 ## OPTIONAL